Our Archives and Collections are highly valued by the school and regularly used by pupils, teachers and alumni as well as the general public.

 Our collection of rare books is particularly strong, containing the bulk of the library amassed by Head Master, Dr Richard Busby, during the 17th Century.
 There is also a significant collection of Latin and Greek Grammars, dating back to the 16th Century.
 The school continues to collect first and fine editions of works by Old Westminsters.

 If you have an enquiry relating to the history of the school please send your request to the Archivist.
-The school receives many enquiries we will not always be able to answer immediately as it can sometimes take time to carry out the necessary research.
+The school receives many enquiries and we will not always be able to answer immediately as it can sometimes take time to carry out the necessary research.
 Please supply as much background information to your query as possible, particularly if you are tracing an ancestor who may have attended the school.
-Researchers are welcome but as we operate within a busy school access to the collections is by appointment only.
+Researchers are welcome but, as we operate within a busy school, access to the collections is by appointment only.

 We are working hard to publish more information about our Archives and Collections online.
 Take a look at our current projects to learn more, or book a guided tour.